MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-custom-component.md

 ---
-title: Add a custom component
+title: Add a custom component (preview)
 description: Learn how to add a custom component to a section in a Power Pages site.
 author: pranita225
 ms.topic: conceptual